martamagui/MoviesPortal/README.md

 ## Before using this app

-If you want to take a look in how this app works.Firstly, you need to request an api key to theMovieDB and place it here [src/app/shared/service/movies.service.ts](https://github.com/martamagui/MoviesPortal/blob/master/src/app/shared/service/movies.service.ts)
+If you want to take a look in how this app works.
+Firstly, you need to request an api key to theMovieDB and place it here [src/app/shared/service/movies.service.ts](https://github.com/martamagui/MoviesPortal/blob/master/src/app/shared/service/movies.service.ts)

 </br></br>